Anna-Christina Music

 A Subarachnoid Haemorrhage is a particular disaster because it's often fatal - as many as 30 percent die within hours, and a further 50 percent die within the first month - or result in serious disability.
 Among the survivors of brain aneurysms, the mental capacity of around half of them will be affected.
 There's often little or no warning that a Subarachnoid Haemorrhage is about to occur.
 Typically, the person collapses with a sudden headache unlike any they've experienced before.
 Those who survive the initial episode are at great risk of another bleed unless action is taken.
 The standard treatment used to be surgery, which involves opening the skull and clipping off the faulty blood vessel.
 This operation, known as clipping, is usually done within days.
 However, although the operation puts an end to the risk, it carries a risk of damage (although this risk is far less than that of a second bleed).

 "I have been through more than you can imagine!
-Fear and pain beyond belief and death right next to me in the intensive care unit.
-But my operation and recovery was a miracle, though there were many grueling years ahead.
+Fear and pain beyond belief and death right next to me in the intensive care unit, but my operation and recovery were a miracle.
 I had to overcome Post Traumatic Stress and depression.
 I suffered nightmares and a fear of leaving my house alone.
 Weather changes caused extreme pain to my scar and I battled constantly with painful headaches.
-I spent the next few years on strong painkillers and though my brain was functioning normally, it was as though I was doing EVERYTHING for the first time!
-It was devastating.
+I spent the next few years on strong painkillers and though my brain was functioning normally, it was as though I was doing everything for the first time.
 People told me I wouldn't be able to continue my career as a musician but I was determined to prove them wrong.
 And so I have!"

 Since then, Anna-Christina's career has soared to new heights.
-She is the multi-award-winning storyteller, author, narrator, creator and owner of 'Music Audio Stories' - an original company specialising in fun entertaining music audiobooks, picture books and unique storytelling for children.
+She is the multi-award-winning author, narrator, producer, and owner of 'Music Audio Stories' - an original company specialising in fun entertaining music audiobooks, picture books, videos, and unique storytelling for children.

-She has taught thousands of children at nurseries, schools and workshops all over London with her music audiobooks.
-As well as participating at some of the largest events and venues in London, Anna Christina regularly volunteers at libraries and is a brilliant advocate for the power of stories and music.
+She has taught thousands of children at nurseries, schools, festivals and fairs with her Music Audio Stories.
+As well as participating at some of the largest events and venues, such as the Barbican Centre, and both ExCel London and NEC Birmingham for MCM Comic Con, Anna Christina has volunteered at libraries and charity events and is a brilliant advocate for the power of stories and music.
 Her unique interactive musical storytime, 'Storytime with Anna Christina', has become popular and is now being turned into a picture book series.

 After an impressive speech at the Global Woman Magazine's Business Networking event in London, Anna-Christina was invited to be a Speaker on a panel at the Women Economic Forum in 2017.
 She spoke about the balance of masculine and feminine energy and empowering women - topics she feels passionate about.

-From Ballet dancer to Rock Star, performer to business owner, entrepreneur to authorpreneur, Storyteller to YouTuber, Anna-Christina lives an extraordinary life.
+From Ballet dancer to Rock Star, performer to business owner, entrepreneur to authorpreneur, Storyteller to YouTuber, Anna-Christina is creating a formidable empire.
 There is no stopping this multi-talented artist.